-Recently, some of my students (pre-believers and new believers in Jesus) asked me to teach them a brief overview of the Bible.
+Recently, some of my students both (pre-believers and new followers of Jesus) asked me to teach them a brief overview of the Bible.
 They wanted the Bible “in a nutshell.”
 They didn’t want an in-depth history of the Old and New Testaments, nor did they want a verse-by-verse exposition of the Bible.
 They simply wanted a broad, general overview of what the Bible is all about.
 Why is a Bible overview important?
-When I was discharged from the United States Air Force, I was privileged to attend a world famous Bible Institute in Chicago.
+When I was first discharged from the United States Armed Forces, I was privileged to attend a world famous Bible Institute in Chicago.
 One of the first required courses at the Bible Institute was similar to a Bible overview course; Christian schools generally call them “Bible Survey” courses.
 The course gave me the broad sweep of the Bible—the “big picture,” from which I was later able to fill in all the details I wanted to learn.
-The course gave me a foundation upon which I could later sort out details I could fit into the Bible as a whole.
+The course gave me a foundation upon which I could later sort out details I could glean from the Bible as a whole.

 An overview is like having the finished picture available as you are working on a jigsaw puzzle.
 The finished picture makes it easier to fit the correct pieces into the puzzle.
 It can also be compared to a set of blueprints used to build a house.
 That’s what an overview is.
 That’s why an overview of the Bible is important—assuming you’re a student of the Bible, of course.

 When Is A Book Not A Book?